Srujith20/Glomeruli-Binary-Classifier/README.md

 - Split the entire data into train(70%), test(15%) and validate(15%) folders
 - Each folder above contains both globally_scloretic and non_globally_scloretic folders as classes with images count depending on the aforementioned split on their original folders
 - Configured the dataset for performance by utilising buffered prefetching for loading images from disc without causing I/O blocks
-- Augmented data to introduce diveristy by applying realistic transformations to reduce overfitting
+- Augmented data to introduce diverisity by applying realistic transformations to reduce overfitting
-- Rescaled pixel values to suit the pretrained models
+- Rescaled pixel values to suit the pre-trained models

 ## Model Selection
 <a name="section-10"></a>